12oman/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### What is visual programming?

+### Can you put the changes in Git up to GitHub form the ide?

+Yes it's possible, only if I remember my password or if I have authorised this computer

 ### What are some programming principles that you have discovered?

 ### Can you share your favourite Scratch project that you have made or remixed?